DominicLees/Ice-Hockey-Management-Website/README.md

 ```
 npm start
 ```
 in the root of the project.
 This will start by compiling the client-side JavaScript and CSS.
-If successful, you should see a message saying what port the server is running on and a message confirming you have connected to the database.
+If successful, you should see a message saying which port the server is running on and a message confirming you have connected to the database.
 The default port is [port 8000](http://localhost:8000/).
 You can change this by setting a "port" value in the config.json.